Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 When the API Builder is started, to validate the configuration, a login to each API-Manager is performed.
 Currently the same API manager user (API_MANAGER_USERNAME/API_MANAGER_PASSWORD) is used for each API Manager.

+#### Admin-Node-Manager per Region

+If you use the solution with multiple regions and different domains, all events/documents are stored in ONE Elasticsearch.
+Therefore you also need to tell the Admin-Node-Manager in each region, which data (indices) to use.
+If you don't do that, the Admin-Node-Manager will show the entire traffic from all regions which may not be desired but is also possible.
+To do this, you need to store the appropriate region, which is also specified in the [Filebeats](#filebeat) for the API gateways, in the `conf/envSettings.props` file and restart the node manager.
+Example:
+`REGION=US`
+This way the Admin-Node-Manager will only select data from these regional indexes.
+Learn more about the [Admin-Node-Manager configuration](#admin-node-manager).

 <p align="right"><a href="#table-of-content">Top</a></p>